 Whether you ship by land, air, or sea – or all three – we offer the Dangerous Goods/Hazardous Materials certification training you need to be safe and stay in compliance.

-If you ship anything classified as Dangerous Goods or Hazmat, from common lithium batteries to explosives — and anything in between — your staff needs proper training and certification.
+If you ship anything classified as Dangerous Goods or Hazmat, from common lithium batteries to explosives — and anything in between — your staff needs proper training with a certificate of completion for employer certification.
 No exceptions!

 Fortunately, DB Schenker provides training solutions to help you satisfy hazardous materials training requirements for any mode of transportation.
 We offer both initial and recurrent courses in a variety of settings (see below for course offerings).